-The module is the Xceedium GateKeeper, running firmware version 5.0.0 SP3 on hardware version 5.
+The module is the Xceedium GateKeeper, running firmware version 5.2.1 on either hardware version 5 or 5a.
 The module is classified as a multi-chip standalone cryptographic module.
 The physical cryptographic boundary is defined as the module's case and all components within the case.
 The BIOS is excluded from the requirements of FIPS 140-2.
 The physical boundary is pictured in the image below: